Updated March 2025

 Field curvature:

-Although this lens is sharp corner-to-corner, it has a large amount of field curvature that can significantly degrade landscapes.
+Although this lens is sharp corner-to-corner, I noticed some field curvature that can significantly degrade landscapes.
 The plane of focus curves significantly inward at the edges.
 This means that focused at infinity, the outer 50% of the frame will be significantly frontfocused.
 It’s enough to soften the picture unless the lens is stopped down to f/8.
-In the example picture below, I focused at infinity; notice how as you go towards the edge of the frame, the cemetery gets fuzzy, but the roof tiles (which are closer) are sharp until the very edge.

 Below is a real world example of the field curvature.
 I intended to shoot this at f/8 but accidentally took it at f/3.5.
-It looks fine at a glance but looking closely, you can see that the edges are much fuzzier than the center due to field curvature:
+It looks fine at a glance but pixel peeping reveals that the edges are much fuzzier than the center due to field curvature:

 Edge crop